Claim: President Obama has directed the issuance of a Christmas postage stamp commemorating two Islamic holidays.

 Here is something to chew on...

-The EID stamp is a 2001 USPS Holiday Series stamp commemorating two Islamic holidays that have no connection to Christmas.
+The EID stamp was a 2001 USPS Holiday Series stamp commemorating two Islamic holidays that have no connection to Christmas.
 It was introduced by the United States Postal Service (at the then-current 34-cent rate) as part of its Holiday Celebrations Series on 1 September 2001, just ten days before the September 11 terrorist attacks on New York and Washington.
-It has since been reissued at updated first-class postage rates in 2002, 2006, 2007, 2008, 2009, and most recently (as a Forever stamp) in 2011.
+It has since been reissued (with varying background colors) at updated first-class postage rates in 2002, 2006, 2007, 2008, 2009, and as a Forever stamp after 2011.

 As the USPS describes the EID stamp: